madrury/madrury.github.io/_posts/2025-03-20-galois-group.markdown

 $$ \sigma \mapsto \left(\sigma \mid_K, \sigma \mid_L \right) $$

-is an embedding whose image is the subgroup of the product consisting of compatable pairs of automorphisms:
+is an embedding whose image is the subgroup of the product consisting of compatible pairs of automorphisms:

 $$ (\alpha, \beta): x \in A \cap B \implies \alpha(x) = \beta(x) $$
 {% endcapture %}